Rescued human trafficking victims in Thailand nears record high

 “They slept on plastic sheets next to each other like animals.
 This is inhumane,” he said of the cramped conditions.

-Adisorn Kerdmongkol, a coordinator at the Migrant Working Group, a network of non-governmental organisations working on migrant workers’ rights, questioned whether all those rescued by Thai police were trafficking victims or being smuggled.
+Adisorn Kerdmongkol, a coordinator at the Migrant Working Group, a network of non-governmental organizations working on migrant workers’ rights, questioned whether all those rescued by Thai police were trafficking victims or being smuggled.

+Unlike trafficking, which is control over another person for the purpose of exploitation, smuggling is merely illegal entry into another country.